What are the differences between modern and retro road bicycles?

 - Modern threadless headsets and clamp on stems are quite simply a brilliant design when compared with retro threaded headsets with a quill stems.
 The main advantages of the retro design is that if you need to raise or lower the stem, you do not need to re-tension the headset (and the forks don’t fall out of the frame).
 Having said that, it is very quick and easy to re-tension a modern headset.
 Both retro and modern designs require the fork steerer to be cut to a certain height determined by the number of spacers you want to fit in the headset.
 Both designs allow movement of the stem up and down the steerer.

 The 3ttt Record 84 stem used in the Colnago is way more difficult to remove than a modern stem.
 This stem features a conical wedge that is pulled up into the stem as you tighten the stem bolt.
 This wedge effectively pushes the sides of the stem into the steerer to lock the stem in place.
 To force the wedge out of the stem so you can adjust or remove it, you need to loosen the stem bolt a little then gently tap on the stem bolt to push the wedge down and repeat until the wedge is forced out of the stem.
 The retro stems look elegant, but are more fiddly to work with (in my opinion).
-Return to index.
+Top of Page.

 Bottom brackets (BB) are a very contentious topic for any cycling enthusiast.
 The majority of modern carbon fibre fames are designed to use some variant of a press-fit bottom bracket, whilst older bike frames are designed to use a threaded bottom bracket (with some exceptions).
 There will always be ongoing debate over which system is better.
 They each have advantages and disadvantages and everyone has their own preference based on their experiences with this component.